SAP-archive/cloud-dirigible/README.md

 -----

 ##### Download #####
-The "fast-track" - you can download the WAR files produced by the latest release from:
+The "fast-track" - you can download the precompiled binaries produced from the released versions from:
 [https://github.com/SAP/dirigible/releases/](https://github.com/SAP/dirigible/releases/)
 and skip the build section.